Haworthia Turning Red or Brownish

 Symptoms

-- leaves developing a reddish, orange, or brownish tinge
+- leaves developing a reddish, orange, or brownish tinge, usually starting at the tips or the sun-facing edge

-- discoloration most pronounced on the side facing a window
+- discoloration most pronounced on the side of the rosette angled toward the window

-- tinging that intensifies with continued sun exposure
+- tinging that keeps deepening with continued exposure rather than settling or fading on its own

 Causes